aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/user-guide/how-to-batch-insert-rows-columns/_index.md

 Q: Where is the insertion anchor for above/below/left/right?
 A: It uses the current selected range: `sri`/`eri` for rows and `sci`/`eci` for columns, with below/right using `+1` as insertion start.

+Q: How can I auto-scroll to the last row after batch inserting rows?
+A: Set `batchInsertAutoScrollToBottom: true` in the GridJs initialization option.
+The default value is `false`.